Multiple Instance Verification: Multi-instance verification (MIV): problem definition and an interpretation of attention scores

 In the FEVER task (Figure \ref{task_c}), the target bag consists of multiple pieces of evidence, each represented by paragraphs extracted from various Wikipedia pages, and the query is a claim about a fact.
 The (unobservable) query class is the semantic category of the query paragraph (determined by human experts): supportive of the claim or unsupportive.
 By construction, any query is ``supportive'' of itself.
 If a piece of evidence in the target bag is supportive, the query is said to be supported by the evidence, i.e., they are of the same query class.
 Thus, the exemplar's label is whether or not the query is supported by any evidence in the target bag.

 For all three tasks described above, we were able to collect identifiers of the key instances, either by construction or from raw data.
-This information is used during testing, to evaluate the explanation quality of the models, but not during training.
+This information is only used during testing, to evaluate models' performance in detecting key instances, but \emph{not} during training.